 Mt.
 Kanchenjunga has four climbing routes, – three of which are in Nepal (South West, North West, and North East) and one from India (North East Sikkim).
 The North West and South West climbing routes are regarded as the safest route but not necessarily the easiest.
 In climbing history, these two routes are the most popular.
 The North East climbing route from Sikkim recorded only three successful summits to date.
 It is worth noting that the Indian government has now banned expeditions to Kanchenjunga.
 Therefore, this has currently, since 2000, closed to the public.

 Did you also read?

 5. How Difficult is Kanchenjunga trek

 7. Where to start Kanchenjunga Base Camp Trek

-If you find this post helpful, we would appreciate If you give a rating, on the right pooping box.
-Or If you may have any questions, Please leave us a comment below.
+If you find this post helpful, we would appreciate it.
+If you give a rating, on the right pooping box.
+Or If you may have any questions, please leave us a comment below.